jmackraz/baker-house/README.rst

 - DONE Figure out whether to reconcile one-to-many and sonos mapping in return values
 - DONE Confirm update of values from hardware work for IoT

+V1.1
+- Fix that manual settings are overridden by device shadow settings

 V2

 - support "Alexa ... what is the current input selection?"